Project-GrADyS/SiK-multipoint/README.md

 All RT's are sent to every node by default, to send them to one node only folow the command with a comma and node id.
 Example getting the parameter list from base node would be 'RTI5,0'

-_For more infos, please refer to the [Documentation](https://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html)_
+_To see all other available AT commands, see the [Documentation](https://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>